 [V&E] Vegetarianism and the Environment.
 From the People for the Ethical Treatment of Animals.

 June 1st 2017 | by Samantha Sullivan

-The photos in this article are either published under a creative commons license, labelled for non commercial reuse (with or without modification), or are directly linked to their source.
+The photos in this article are either published under a creative commons license, labeled for non-commercial reuse (with or without modification) or are directly linked to their source.

 If you feel strongly one way or the other, feel free to engage us and leave a courteous message below.
 Thanks!